 - Congratulations to lab alum Jill Oberski '16, who will be enrolling in the PhD program in Entomology at UC Davis this fall!
 She will be working on ant evolution in Phil Ward's lab.

 - We attended SICB 2017 in New Orleans in January and had a brilliant time.
 We enjoyed the fabulous city, catching up with old colleagues, meeting new people, and, of course wonderful presentations on daddy long-legs biology from students in the Boyer Lab.
 Senior members of the lab gave posters on various topics: Eva Larsen presented on mating behavior, Penny Kahn presented on nuptial gifts, and Raine Ikagawa presented on microhabitat use.
-Lab alum Jill Oberski '16 gave her first talk at a national conference, on a project she is working on in Prashant Sharma's lab.
+Lab alum Jill Oberski '16 gave her first talk at a national conference, on a project she is doing in Prashant Sharma's lab.

 - Our collaborator Prashant Sharma just published this excellent paper on podoctid harvestmen in Molecular Phylogenetics and Evolution.
 This paper was accepted without revisions - yes, Prashant is just that good.
 I am a coauthor on the work, and Boyer Lab alumni Caitlin Baker '12, Zach Popkin-Hall '13, Domi Laukó '14, and Hannah Wiesner '14 get a shout-out in the acknowledgements for their work in spotting and collecting these critters.